sigp/lighthouse/book/src/checkpoint-sync.md

 > Note: Since [v4.1.0](https://github.com/sigp/lighthouse/releases/tag/v4.1.0), Lighthouse implements rate-limited backfilling to mitigate validator performance issues after a recent checkpoint sync.
 This means that the speed at which historical blocks are downloaded is limited, typically to less than 20 slots/sec.
 This will not affect validator performance.
 However, if you would still prefer to sync the chain as fast as possible, you can add the flag `--disable-backfill-rate-limiting` to the beacon node.

 > Note: Since [v4.2.0](https://github.com/sigp/lighthouse/releases/tag/v4.2.0), Lighthouse limits the backfill sync to only sync backwards to the weak subjectivity point (approximately 5 months).
 This will help to save disk space.
-If you would like to sync back to the genesis, you can add the flag ` --genesis-backfill` to the beacon node.
+However, if you would like to sync back to the genesis, you can add the flag `--genesis-backfill` to the beacon node.

 ## FAQ